amir-rismani/nextjs15-tutorial/02-routing/README.md

 - This helps users understand the app is **responding** and **provides a better user experience**.

 #### Streaming with Suspense
 - In addition to `loading.js`, you can also manually create Suspense Boundaries for your own UI components.
-The App Router supports streaming with Suspense for both Node.js and Edge runtimes
+The App Router supports streaming with Suspense for both Node.js and Edge runtimes.

+### Linking and Navigating
+- There are four ways to navigate between routes in Next.js:
+  - Using the **`<Link>` Component**
+  - Using the **useRouter hook (Client Components)**
+  - Using the **redirect function (Server Components)**
+  - Using the native History API

 ## Getting Started

 First, run the development server: